 Last but not least, be aware of the volume of traffic your platform can hold.
 If your ecommerce infrastructure is not strong enough for your forecasting, define the enhancements you need to make beforehand.

-Stress test for platform performances and capacity tailoring
+Stress test the platform performance and tailor the capacity accordingly

 Once you’ve made the enhancements to your ecommerce infrastructure it is important to test them.
 We recommend to analice how the site behaves under pressure and establishing where the limitations are.
 Also, how is the user experience when the infrastructure is under heavy load.
 This analysis can help us to point out the strengths and weaknesses of the infrastructure.
 With these conclusions as a base, we can plan better the enhancements needed for the expected results.

-Proactive monitoring to assure issue detection and problem forecast
+Proactive monitoring to ensure issue detection and anticipation

-Real time service check to grant a uninterrupted purchase flow
+Real time service check to guarantee an uninterrupted purchase experience for the customer

 There are multiple services running contemporary in a platform: from order management to payment verification passing through interactive banners and marketing campaigns.
 During Black Friday every of these services is under stress; so, are you sure they can handle the effort?
 At Orienteed, and thanks to our extended experience we can monitor and manage even the one service you forgot you were using.

-Smart triage and support flow to guarantee quick issue fixing
+Smart triage and support flow to guarantee rapid issue resolution

-- Shopping journey starts online: 87% of shopping journeys start online now.
-Under the current circumstances created by COVID-19, there is a massive opportunity in how retailers can invest in optimising their online to instore relationships.
+- The shopping journey starts online: Nowadays, 87% of shopping journeys start online.
+This implies that under the current circumstances created by COVID-19, there is a massive opportunity in how retailers can invest in optimising their online to instore relationships.